mahfuzreham/bypass-license-modulesgarden/README.md

 #######################################################
 ```

+If you have any questions or concerns, feel free to open an issue at: https://github.com/jesussuarz/bypass-license-modulesgarden/issues (I will address any issue as soon as possible.).
+You can also raise the problem in Spanish.

 I hope this tool will be useful to you to get the most out of ModulesGarden modules in a responsible and ethical way!
-If you have any questions or comments, feel free to leave them here.